-Item Description 2-In-1 Audio Jacks Headphone/Microphone Headphone / Microphone Headphones or speakers may be connected through this jack.
-Note: Set your system's volume to a reduced level before connecting to this jack.
-Plug an external microphone in to this jack to record, or use a communication device, on your computer.
-Microphone / S/PDIF-Out Microphone / S/PDIF-Out In addition to being a microphone jack this jack also functions as a S/PDIF (Sony/Philips Digital Interface Format) Out port allowing you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.
+Item Description 2-In-1 Audio Jack Headphone / Headset Headphones, headsets or speakers may be connected through this jack.
+Note : Set your system's volume to a reduced level before connecting to this jack.
+Plug an external headset in to this jack to record, or use a communication device, on your computer.
 DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
-HDMI-Out Port The HDMI-Out (High-Definition Multimedia Interface) is an audio/video connector interface for transmitting uncompressed digital streams.
+HDMI-Out Port HDMI HBB OFFRITON MA, THESDA WITEMAGE The HDMI-Out ( High-Definition Multimedia Interface ) is an audio/video connector interface for transmitting uncompressed digital streams.
 This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device by means of a HDMI cable.
 Note that HDMI carries both audio and video signals .
 MicroSD Card Reader The card reader allows you to use some of the latest microSD digital storage cards.
 Push the card into the slot and it will appear as a removable device.
-The compatible microSD card formats are listed below: microSD / microSDXC
+The compatible microSD card formats are listed below: • microSD / microSDHC / microSDXC Microphone-In Jack Plug an external microphone in to this jack to record on your computer.